KanchiMoe/Charlotte-timeline/episodes.rst

 ..
 [9] It's not possible to determine when exactly the move into the dorms happened.
 We could assume it happened the next day (seeing as Hoshinoumi Academy moves quickly (and would have allowed them to not be present at school during the move in)) or at the weekend of that week.

 ..
 [10] Tomori's age is estimated to be 15 based on she is a first year in high school.
-In Japan, most people start high school when 15.
+In Japan, most people start high school when 15. [#jpschoolyrs]_

 Episode 2